 I walk around barefoot a lot and my feet really show it.
 I love to use this Peppermint Foot Scrub after summer to refresh my feet and remove any dried skin on my heels and all over my feet.
 It’s also great in the winter when the cold weather leaves my whole body needing a moisture lift.

-This 4 Ingredient Peppermint Foot Scrub moisturizes, soothes, and refreshes your feet (and hands!)
+This Homemade Peppermint Foot Scrub moisturizes, soothes, and refreshes your feet (and hands!)

 A Peppermint Foot Scrub is one of the first DIY beauty recipes I ever tried.
 It’s super easy, fast, and a great gift for friends or loved ones!